codingEzio/codingezio.github.io/src/221205-Microservice-01-Concepts.md

       - customers! take this queue number and we'll call you
       - customers! once the number87 customer is finished, then it's you
       - customers!

+#### Or This

+> In the first principle, everything’s we do in the process of writing code is to emulate the human actions.
+>
+> People are hard to manage?
+Split them into small groups.
+Less effort for communication, easier resolve for conflicts and so on.
+>
+> How do people communicate with the work they have done (or simply relaying information)?
+Through the mouth uttering the sound..
+Through languages, of course.
+The abstractions in computer science could be think of the Inter-Process Communication.
+By itself, it’s just an abstraction, a general name for mediums like Files, Sockets, Message Queue and so on.
+>
+> Too many customers in your front-desk (or counters)?
+Log their information (who, when, urgency, what needs to be done and so on), process them (this could be think as the Message Queue IPC in a narrow sense).

 ### Why we build applications